How Covid-19 is Affecting Funerals

 Ashes Interments, Scatterings and Memorial Services (from 21st June 2021)

-Like wakes, these are no longer legally limited, though venues will still have to follow the limits of their risk assessents.
+Like wakes, these are no longer legally limited, though venues may still ask you to follow their own rules.
 If you feel the time is right to have a service or event to remember the life of your loved one, please contact us and we can discuss your thoughts and wishes.